John Woodford of Brentingby

 Robert de Woodford to Isabel (or Mabel) Neville in 1402.

-John's presence in the Melton area at this time is further confirmed by a record of a demand by a Nicholas Charnell against `John de Woodford and Alice his wife' which is dated 1329.
-The Woodforde cartlary records that in the same year, Walter Prest made over to John `a messuage with the appurtenances' in Melton.
+John's presence in the Melton area at this time is also confirmed by a record of a demand by a Nicholas Charnell against `John de Woodford and Alice (Prest) his wife' dated 1329.
+The Woodforde cartulary records that in the same year, Walter Prest made over to John `a messuage with the appurtenances' in Melton.

 John de Woodford married Alice Prest some time